 The development of these skills requires a rich language environment which in turn creates a high-quality learning environment.
 A rich language environment is one in which there are regular and varied language experiences including multiple opportunities to:

-- listen to a range of quality children’s picture books
+- Developing vocabulary skills by listening to a range of quality children’s picture books

 - Three-year-old children who heard over 2,000 words an hour had vocabularies of approximately 1,116 words.